-The cytoplasmic male sterility (CMS) line 2041A (Lok-1\7//Sunstar\6/C80-1) developed through repeated backcross breeding, carrying T. timopheevi cytoplasm and the fertility restorer line PWR4099 of wheat (T. aestivum L.) (Table 1) were sown in 14'' size pots in net house at the Indian Agricultural Research Institute, New Delhi, India.
-PWR4099 an exotic line, is dwarf, have shy tillering ability and large spikes, producing 90-100 grains per spike.
-The CMS line 2041A was crossed with the fertility restorer line PWR4099 during the winter (November-March of 2008-2009).
-The F1 seeds were grown in National Phytotron Facility, IARI, New Delhi, India (at 20-25 °C) during the summer (June-September) of 2009.
-All the spikes of $F_1$ plants were covered with butter paper bags prior to anthesis to obtain selfed seeds.
-The seeds harvested from one solitary $F_1$ plant only were used to rise the $F_2$ generation.
-The 120 $F_2$ plants were planted in rows with seed to seed distance of 15 cm and row to row distance of 30 cm in net house during winter 2009-2010.
-The data on pollen fertility and seeds set per spike were recorded on individual plants in F2 population and subjected to Chi square $(\chi^2)$ analysis to determine the mode of inheritance.
+The cytoplasmic male sterile (CMS) line 2041A (Lok-17//Sunstar6/C80-1) developed through repeated backcross breeding, carrying T. timopheevi cytoplasm and the fertility restorer line PWR4099 of wheat (T. aestivum L.) (Table 1) were sown in 14" size pots in net house at the Indian Agricultural Research Institute, New Delhi, India.
+PWR4099 an exotic line, is dwarf, have shy tillering ability and large spikes producing 90 to 100 grains per spike.
+The CMS line 2041A was crossed with the fertility restorer line PWR4099 during the winter (November to March of 2008-09).
+The F_1 seeds were grown in National Phytotron Facility, IARI, New Delhi, India (at 20 to 25°C) during the summer (June to September) of 2009.
+All the spikes of F_1 plants were covered with butter paper bags prior to anthesis to obtain selfed seeds.
+The seeds harvested from one solitary F_1 plant only were used to rise the F_2 generation.
+The 120 F_2 plants were planted in rows with seed to seed distance of 15 cm and row to row distance of 30 cm in net house during winter 2009-10.
+The data on pollen fertility and seed set per spike were recorded on individual plants in F_2 population and subjected to chi-square (χ^2) analysis to determine the mode of inheritance.